brugaltheelder/wildmanprogramming/README.md

 [Mark Wildman Club Tutorials](https://www.youtube.com/watch?v=Exuf3a7RhYs&list=PLk4oYPJ7TXKgVZH0qykDznDeaAcFImRuS)

-You can use the get_workout and print_workout functions to generate a workout that may be sorted by difficulty, bounded by difficulty/complexity, and have a time bound (within 1 minute).
+You can use the get_mace_workout, get_1h_club_workout, and get_2h_club_workout functions to generate a workout that may be sorted by difficulty, bounded by difficulty/complexity, and have a time bound (within 1 minute).
+See notes for details.

-# Exercise Lists:

-mace_exercises

-club_exercises_1h

-club_exercises_2h
+I added URLs to the mace workouts, will do for the club ones eventually

 # Notes